StrangeBeeCorp/docs/docs/flow/operations/troubleshooting.md

 ## Get support

-If the steps above don't resolve the issue, collect the support bundle and open a ticket:
+If the steps above don't resolve the issue, collect the support bundle and open a ticket.
+Run interactively without variables, the script prompts for these values instead:

 ```bash
 DIAGNOSE_TICKET=SUP-XXXX \